Robin Russell-Jones: Education

-Although Russell-Jones was a medical scholar at Peterhouse, Cambridge he graduated with a degree in the History of Art.
+Although a medical scholar at Peterhouse, Cambridge, he graduated with a degree in the History of Art.
 He completed his clinical training at St Thomas’ Hospital, London, obtained his MRCP in 1974 and specialized in dermatology.
 He holds both FRCP and FRCPath.

 Biography

 In 1981 Russell-Jones became Medical and Scientific Advisor to CLEAR, The Campaign for Lead-Free Air.
-In 1982 he organized an international conference on the biological effects of low level lead exposure, and the subsequent proceedings, Lead versus Health, were edited with Michael Rutter FRS, Professor of Child Psychiatry at the Institute of Psychiatry.
-In 1983 Russell-Jones gave evidence to the Royal Commission on Environmental pollution whose Ninth report, Lead in the Environment, persuaded the UK Government to introduce lead-free petrol.
+In 1982 he organized an international conference on the biological effects of low-level lead exposure, and the subsequent proceedings, Lead versus Health, were edited with Michael Rutter FRS, Professor of Child Psychiatry at the Institute of Psychiatry.
+In 1983 Russell-Jones gave evidence to the Royal Commission on Environmental Pollution whose Ninth report, Lead in the Environment, persuaded the UK Government to introduce lead-free petrol.

-In 1986 he organized a conference on the biological effects of low level exposure to ionizing radiation, and the subsequent proceedings were edited with Sir Richard Southwood FRS, Professor of Zoology at Oxford, and Chair of the NRPB.
+In 1986 he organized a conference on the biological effects of low-level exposure to ionizing radiation, and the subsequent proceedings were edited with Sir Richard Southwood FRS, Professor of Zoology at Oxford, and Chair of the NRPB.
 International cancer risk estimates were subsequently revised upwards and dose limits for nuclear workers and the public were lowered.

-In 1988 he organized a conference on ozone depletion, and the subsequent proceedings were edited with Tom Wigley who at that time was head of the Climatic Research Unit at the University of East Anglia.The following year Margaret Thatcher hosted a UN conference in London on ozone depletion which led eventually to the Montreal protocol.
+In 1988 he organized a conference on ozone depletion, and the subsequent proceedings were edited with Tom Wigley who was head of the Climatic Research Unit at the University of East Anglia.The following year Margaret Thatcher hosted a UN conference in London on ozone depletion which led eventually to the Montreal Protocol.

-In 1989 he wrote an editorial for The Lancet, Health in the Greenhouse, which concluded as follows: “Any strategy to combat global warming must be conducted on a global scale and is bound to involve enormous investment in energy conservation, re-afforestation, renewable sources of energy and changing patterns of agriculture and transportation This approach will require a new agenda for world leaders, a new role for the United Nations Environmental Programme, and a new awareness of man’s fundamental reliance on the integrity of world ecosystems.
+In 1989 Russell-Jones was the anonymous author of an editorial for The Lancet, Health in the Greenhouse, the first time that any medical journal addressed the health impacts of global warming, which concluded as follows: “Any strategy to combat global warming must be conducted on a global scale and is bound to involve enormous investment in energy conservation, reforestation, renewable sources of energy and changing patterns of agriculture and transportation.
+This approach will require a new agenda for world leaders, a new role for the United Nations Environmental Programme, and a new awareness of man’s fundamental reliance on the integrity of world ecosystems.
 The expense may be considerable, but the cost of doing nothing is incalculable.”

 In 2012 he established a small educational charity Help Rescue the Planet and organized an international conference at the Royal Institute of British Architects, London on climate change.